Key points

 Please ensure that your research outputs are up-to-date in Pure before starting.
 You can find further guidance on adding content to Pure.
 The faculty-specific step-by-step guides below will help you to select which outputs you wish to propose, and also outlines the additional information required by your faculty.

-You should propose up to four research outputs that you believe are likely to be judged internationally excellent (3*) or world-leading (4*) using REF 2021 criteria.
+Only propose outputs that you believe are likely to be judged world-leading (4*) based on the REF 2021 criteria.

 Get faculty-specific instructions on proposing outputs via the links below: